lupinelab/proxmox_wol/README.md

 - Create a 'Role' in proxmox called 'proxmox_wol' and give it the following privileges: VM.Audit, VM.PowerMgmt
 - Create a 'User Permission' (Permissions) at both '/nodes' and '/vms' for 'proxmox_wol@pam' and assign the role created above, set Propagate to 'true'.
 - Create an API Token for the promox_wol user, set Token ID to 'proxmox_wol', disable 'Privilege Separation'.
 Note down the API token somewhere.
-- Create a config.py with values appropriate for your setup (you will be passing this into you docker container as a volume so locate it accordingly):
+- Create a config.py with values appropriate for your setup (you will be passing this into your docker container as a volume so locate it accordingly):
   ```
   pm_user = "proxmox_wol@pam"
   pm_token_name = "proxmox_wol"